-How do you make raspberry freezer jam?
+How to make raspberry freezer jam:

-How long can jam be kept int he refrigerator or freezer?
+How long can jam be kept in the refrigerator or freezer?

 Can you use frozen berries to make freezer jam?